1871fotc/fotc/docs/walks/toowong-identities-2.md

 ## Sali Mendelsohn <small>(3‑6‑7)</small>

-In 1890, Sali published his most enduring ballad The Drover otherwise known as [Brisbane Ladies](https://en.wikipedia.org/wiki/Brisbane_Ladies) which features the line Farewell and adieu to the girls of Toowong.
+In 1890, Sali published his most enduring ballad *The Drover* otherwise known as *[Brisbane Ladies](https://en.wikipedia.org/wiki/Brisbane_Ladies)* which features the line, *"Farewell and adieu to the girls of Toowong"*.
 The ballad is about the drovers returning west to their cattle stations having sold their at market.
 The route taken passed through Toowong on the way to Moggill Road.^2^

 ??? directions "Directions"